saralaponnuraj/Boxetheus/Boxetheus/README.txt

 6. Replaced the contents of the `Views/HelloWorld/Index.cshtml` Razor view file.
 7. In the `HelloWorldController` class, replaced the `Index` method.

-Part 4, add a model to an ASP.NET Core MVC app
-Add a model to an ASP.net Core MVC app
+Part 4, add a model to an ASP.NET Core Boxetheus app Add a model to an ASP.net Core MVC app
 1) Added a data model class : A Movie class is created in the Models folder to represent the data model for the application and in MovieContext class, derived from DbContext, is created in the Data folder.
 This class represents the database context and includes a DbSet for the Movie model.
 2) Initiated the Migration from tools menu selected NuGet Package Manager and chosen Package Manager Console.
 3) Tested the app by running the app and by selecting the Movie App link and examined the generated database context class and registration.
 4) Examined the Migration Initialcreate.cs migration file

-Part 5, Work with a database in an ASP.NET Core MVC app
+Part 5, Work with a database in an ASP.NET Core Boxetheus app
 1) Examined the database from view menu option opened the SQL Server Object
 2) Created a new class named SeedData in the models folder and replaced the code and added new movie list.
 3) Added the seed initializer replaced the contents of program.cs class and when executed the code could see the list of movie seeded in the code.

 2024-02-19 2:07AM
-Add search to an ASP.NET Core MVC app
+Add search to an ASP.NET Core Boxetheus app
 Controller Modifications:
 In the controller, updated the action methods that handle the displaying of data to include search functionality.Extracted and filtered data based on the search criteria.
 Updated the corresponding views to include a search form and displayed the search results.